ManOfCode89/wallet/README.md

 ### Notes

-- Need to use the [`legacy-safe-core-sdk`](https://github.com/safe-global/safe-core-sdk/tree/legacy-safe-core-sdk) branch, as that's what the web app depended on at time of fork.
+- Currently need to use the [`legacy-safe-core-sdk`](https://github.com/safe-global/safe-core-sdk/tree/legacy-safe-core-sdk) branch, as that's what Safe{Wallet} depended on at time of fork.